OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-xxxx.md

 #### Payload

-The data that the requester is sending to the target.
-In the case of message-passing, this is an arbitrary buffer/string.
-Some cross-chain systems may also support value and tokens to be part of the payload.
+The data contents (i.e., a byte string) of the message the requester sends to the target.

 #### Message